 Syrmata are seaside areas with colorful doors where the inhabitants tow and store their boats in winter.
 Goupas and Karras are just a couple of the most colorful coves that make up the island’s most distinctive postcards.
 You can also find Syrmata in Klima village on Milos island.

-TIP: You have an excellent view of the surrounding area and the nearby islands from the square of the school and the courtyard of Pantokrator in Xaplovouni.
+VIEW TIP: For an excellent view of the surrounding area and the nearby islands, head to the square of the school and the courtyard of Pantokrator in Xaplovouni.

 6. Read a Book from the Outdoor Library